-If you want to use Auto-Loader, you must install Auto-Loader from the Boot Utilities companion disk 1 onto your host computer.
+You must install Auto-Loader from Boot companion disk 1 onto your host computer.
 Before you start installing Auto-Loader, make sure you have:

-- A copy of companion disk 1, which contains Auto-Loader. - DOS 3.3 or higher running on the host computer. - COM1 or COM2 serial port available on the host computer. - The host's environment space, which is reserved by the SHELL command in CONFIG.SYS, should be at least four times the length of the pathname to which the installation will copy the required files.
+- A copy of companion disk 1, which contains the Auto-Loader software. - DOS 3.3 or higher running on the host computer. - COM1 or COM2 serial port available on the host computer. - The host's environment space, which is reserved by the SHELL command in CONFIG.SYS, should be at least four times the length of the pathname to which the installation will copy the required files.